(above photo: Great South Channel off Martha’s Vineyard. Breaching humpback whale. ©Carl Safina.)

 President Donald Trump has vowed to roll back many environmental regulations and cut funding for environmental programs that safeguard human and environmental health.
 Here’s a list of the damage he and his administration have caused so far:

-- Trump proposed the elimination of the 40-year-old national Marine Mammal Commission in 2018.
+- Trump proposed the elimination of the 40-year-old national Marine Mammal Commission in 2018 in one of his recent executive orders.
 It only costs each American about one cent per year to run this commission.
 Yet Trump is targeting it as something to slash to save money–despite its necessity as an independent source of oversight of government activities that can affect marine mammals.
 The proposed cut would also eliminate the Prescott Grant, a fund used to cover the costs associated with rescuing marine mammals.
 Read this message from the committee’s chair.
 Tell Trump he should continue funding this important committee by emailing him with this form.
+You might also want to write a letter to the National Oceanic and Atmospheric Administration urging it to maintain rather than eliminate current necessary environmental regulations and regulatory processes in light of Trump’s executive orders that question the usefulness of the regulations.
+Here is a sample letter which you can send to NOAA’s Kelly Denit at email@example.com: